jjvanzon/JJs-Reference-Architecture/Namespaces, Assemblies and Folder Structure.md

 Root Namespace / Company Name
 -----------------------------

-In this architecture the root namespace will be the ‘company name’, for instance:
+In this architecture the root namespace will be the 'company name', for instance:

     JJ